hrsetyono/hScroll/README.md

 </div>
 ```

-By doing so, you don't need to pass on the CSS variable arguments:
+By doing so, you don't need to pass on the arguments:

 ```js
 $('.my-elem').hScroll();